CTP:A Causal Interpretable Model for Non-Communicable Disease Progression Prediction: Method

-We estimate patient disease progression trajectory $\hat{v}_i(t)$ by solving ODEs (Figure \ref{fig:modelFramework}) \cite{Chen-2018-neural}.
+We estimate progression trajectories of features $\hat{v}_i(t)$ by solving ODEs \citep{Chen-2018-neural}.
 Our CTP model first estimates the value of patient characteristics $\hat{v}_{i0}\in\mathbb{R}^{K+1}$ at an initial time point $t_0$.
 We follow a standard variational autoencoder to estimate the posterior of the $q(\hat{v}_{i0}|s_i)$, where $q(\hat{v}_{i0}|s_i)$ follows a Gaussian distribution with a diagonal covariance matrix, $t_0$ is a custom number.
-We use a long-short term memory (LSTM) network parameterized by $\phi$ to estimate $\mu_i,\sigma_i$ (Equation \ref{eq:initialStatisticsEstimation}).
-Then, we randomly sample the $\hat{v}_{i0}$ via the reparameterization trick (Equation \ref{eq:initialDistribution}) \cite{Kingma-2014-auto}.
-Our CTP model estimates the change rate of $\hat{v}_{i}$ (Equation \ref{eq:generalDerivatives}).
-The $\hat{v}_{i}(t)$ can be estimated according to $f_{\theta}$ and $v_{i0}$ via a differential numerical ODE solver (Equation \ref{eq:generalODESolver}) \cite{Chen-2018-neural}.
-As ODE based models is only capable of modeling the dynamics of continuous variables, the $\hat{v}^{k}_{i}$ in fact represents logit values, rather than the true value, for discrete variables.
+We use a long-short-term memory (LSTM) network parameterized by $\phi$ to estimate $\mu_i,\sigma_i$ (Equation \ref{eq:initialStatisticsEstimation}).
+Then, we randomly sample the $\hat{v}_{i0}$ via the reparameterization trick (Equation \ref{eq:initialDistribution}) \citep{Kingma-2014-auto}.